marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-expressions-for-arithmetic.rst

   entry for the left-shift instruction.
 For example, on the VAX, the mode of :samp:`{c}` is ``QImode`` regardless of :samp:`{m}`.

-  .. index:: lshiftrt

-  .. index:: right shift

-  .. index:: ashiftrt
+  .. index:: lshiftrt, right shift, ashiftrt

 :samp:`(lshiftrt:{m} {x} {c})` :samp:`(ashiftrt:{m} {x} {c})`
   Like ``ashift`` but for right shift.
 Unlike the case for left shift, these two operations are distinct.

-  .. index:: rotate

-  .. index:: rotate

-  .. index:: left rotate

-  .. index:: rotatert

-  .. index:: right rotate
+  .. index:: rotate, rotate, left rotate, rotatert, right rotate

 :samp:`(rotate:{m} {x} {c})` :samp:`(rotatert:{m} {x} {c})`
   Similar but represent left and right rotate.
 If :samp:`{c}` is a constant, use ``rotate``.

-  .. index:: abs

-  .. index:: ss_abs

-  .. index:: absolute value
+  .. index:: abs, ss_abs, absolute value

   :samp:`(abs:{m} {x})`
 :samp:`(ss_abs:{m} {x})`